CprimeLearningLabs/terraform-gcp-intro/labs/environment-access/environment-access.md

 # Lab Environment Access

-The labs for this class will require that you have access to the AWS Management Console and access to a provisioned lab workstation.
+The labs for this class will require that you have access to the GCP Management Console and access to a provisioned lab workstation.

-## AWS Management Console
+## GCP Management Console

-The infrastructure created using Terraform in this class' labs will be created in an AWS account dedicated for your use.
-Your instructor will provide the AWS account number and login credentials for you to access the AWS Management Console for the account.
+The infrastructure created using Terraform in this class' labs will be created in an GCP account dedicated for your use.
+Your instructor will provide the GCP account number and login credentials for you to access the GCP Management Console for the account.

-In a browser, go to https://console.aws.amazon.com
+In a browser, go to https://console.google.com

 Enter the account number and login credentials.
 From the console, you will have read access to view the infrastructure you subsequently provision in the labs using Terraform.

 ## Workstation Virtual Machine

-For the labs in this class you will using a virtual machine that has been provisioned for you in AWS.
+For the labs in this class you will using a virtual machine that has been provisioned for you in GCP.
 You can choose between a Linux workstation or a Windows workstation.
 Follow the instruction in the appropriate sub-section below.

 ### Linux Workstation for Labs